-In addition to federal regulatory oversight, currently, nearly every state specifically regulates lease-to-own transactions via state statutes.
-This includes states in which our Progressive Leasing business has POS partners.
+In addition to federal regulatory oversight, currently, nearly every state specifically regulates lease-to-own transactions via state statutes, and are holding businesses like Progressive Leasing to higher standards of training, monitoring and compliance.
 Most state lease purchase laws require lease-to-own companies to disclose to their customers the total number of payments, total amount and timing of all payments to acquire ownership of any item, any other charges that may be imposed and miscellaneous other items.
-The more restrictive state lease purchase laws limit the retail price for an item, limit the total amount that a customer may be charged for an item, or regulate the "cost-of-rental" amount that lease-to-own companies may charge on lease-to-own transactions.
+The more restrictive state lease purchase laws limit the retail price for an item, limit the total amount that a customer may be charged for an item, or regulate the "cost-of-rental" amount that lease-to-own companies may charge on leaseto-own transactions.
 With respect to the regulation of the "cost-of-rental" amount, such laws generally define "cost-of-rental" as lease fees paid in excess of the "retail" price of the goods.
 Progressive Leasing's long-established policy in all states is to disclose the terms of its lease purchase transactions as a matter of good business ethics and customer service.
-We believe we are in material compliance with various state lease purchase laws.
-At the present time, no federal law specifically regulates the lease-to-own transaction.
-Moreover, federal legislation to regulate the transaction has been proposed from time to time.
-In addition, certain elements of Progressive Leasing's business including matters such as collections activity, marketing disclosures to customers and customer contact may be subject to federal laws and regulation.
+From time to time, state attorneys general have directed investigations, regulatory initiatives and/or legal actions toward us, our industry, or certain companies within the industry, including states in which our Progressive Leasing business has POS partners.
+For example, in August 2022, the Pennsylvania Attorney General filed a complaint against Progressive Leasing alleging, among other things, that Progressive Leasing was operating in Pennsylvania in violation of the Pennsylvania Rental Purchase Agreement Act by failing to disclose certain terms and conditions of rent-to-own ("RTO") transactions on "hang tags" physically attached to RTO merchandise.
+Although the Company believes the Pennsylvania Attorney General's claims are without merit and intends to vigorously defend itself, we may incur substantial costs, including legal fees, penalties, and remediation expenses in the matter.